VAIBHAV3129/ShiftOS/README.md

 ---------------------------------------
-AI was used i specific scenarios, only when I had no idea what to do next and for code verifications, suggestions and debuggging purposes
+AI was used in specific scenarios, only when I had no idea what to do next and for code verifications, suggestions and debuggging purposes